catherinemarston/angular-node/README.md

 # FrontEnd

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.
+This project is meant to help with your understanding of Node and Angular.
+The front-end hits several endpoints set up in Node including registering, logging in, getting all messages, and getting messages sent by a specific user.
+Angular also hits a public API for getting cdn libraries in the libraries component.

+The 'database' is on Google's Firebase where you will find setup instructions.

+Use postman to test endpoints such as fetching all messages and fetching messages for a specific user.

 ## Development server